Delivery Diagnostic

 FAQ

 Neither exactly.
-It is a structured diagnostic-and-roadmap engagement — think of it as an executive diagnostic for your delivery system.
-There is no curriculum to deliver.
+It starts as a diagnostic for your delivery system.
+There is no curriculum to deliver and no framework to install.
 The output is specific to your organization: where the system is actually breaking and what to do about it.

 What kind of organization is this right for?

-Mid-market product and technology organizations (typically 300–3,000 employees) that have already invested in Agile, SAFe, or product transformation — and are not seeing the throughput and speed improvement they expected.
+Mid-market product and technology organizations (typically 300–3,000 employees) that have already invested in Agile, SAFe, or product-model change and are not seeing the throughput and speed improvement they expected.
 It works equally well for organizations using SAFe, Scrum, Kanban, or ad-hoc processes.

 Does this require executive sponsorship?

 Yes.
-Delivery system problems are organizational problems — they cannot be fixed at the team level.
-The engagement is designed for CTOs, CPOs, COOs, or VP Engineering who have the authority to change how work flows across teams and portfolios.
+Delivery system problems are organizational problems.
+They cannot be fixed only at the team level.
+The work is designed for CTOs, CPOs, COOs, or VP Engineering who have the authority to change how work flows across teams and portfolios.

 How is this different from a typical Agile transformation?

 A typical Agile transformation installs practices (sprints, standups, planning rituals) and trains teams.
-This engagement diagnoses the systemic constraints that make those practices produce overhead instead of speed — and targets the minimum effective changes to unlock flow.
+This engagement diagnoses the systemic constraints that make those practices produce overhead instead of speed — and targets the minimum effective changes that restore flow.
 The goal is not Agile compliance; it is measurable delivery improvement.

 What happens after the diagnostic?